SharathPROG/Matplotlib/README.md

 ![](images/boxplot.png)

 Finally, we will create a line chart that shows from 1976 - 2016, the vote share of Republicans and Democrats in the state of Massachusetts.
 I hope by now you feel like you've got the hang of this.
-Again, we create a new dataframes from the original dataframe with a subset of the votes.
-For this visualization, we want subsets of the state of Massachusetts, and the party.
+Again, we create a new dataframes from the original dataframe with a subset of the data for for the state of Massachusetts and for either the democrat or republican party.
 We create again the variable Voteshare.

-Then, like always, we set our plot size.
-This we set our variables equal to a particular column of data.
-Then we plot, while also labeling and coloring the data.
+Then, like always, we carry out the five steps.
+We set our plot size, we plot twice because we are plotting two lines, we write code for the "extra stuff" like labels and titles, and then we plt.show().
 ```
 # Create line plot of total votes from 1976 - 2016
 # create dataframes